City discusses police body camera practices - Lagniappe Mobile

 Requests to obtain the footage from that incident from WALA Fox10 were repeatedly denied by city officials, as were requests for copies of the MPD’s body camera policy.
 Ultimately, those policies weren’t disclosed to the public until the station filed a lawsuit against the city in June.

-Addressing the public safety committee, Fox10 News Director Scott Flanagan seemed to take issue with the Barber’s suggestion that those seeking footage from a publicly-funded camera system were doing so for “entertainment” purposes.
+Addressing the public safety committee, Fox10 News Director Scott Flannigan seemed to take issue with the Barber’s suggestion that those seeking footage from a publicly-funded camera system were doing so for “entertainment” purposes.

 “It’s important to clarify that we’re not using this for entertainment purposes at all.
 Our job is to hold the powerful accountable and to be the voice for the voiceless,” Flanagan said.
 “We’ve made the offer to sit with the police department and view the video in question from McGill Toolen.
 That was denied.”

-Note: Correction: An earlier version of this article incorrectly spelled the name of Fox10 News Director Scott Flannigan.